 The 1970s section opens with Elliot S!
 Maggin’s clever insertion of a Captain Marvel like character into a Superman comic as DC toyed with rebranding as Captain Thunder.
 E. Nelson Bridwell’s take is more successful than more acclaimed writers Denny O’Neil or Roy Thomas, better capturing the simple charm, and it’s with the accomplished Don Newton that Captain Marvel switches from cartooning to the traditional superhero look in 1982.
 Closing the section, Alan Grant and Barry Kitson setting the innocent Captain Marvel against his polar opposite in Lobo starts well with provocation, but loses originality when the inevitable fight breaks out.

 Ordway’s introduction to his work on Captain Marvel from 1994 displays why his re-boot was a success.
-He achieves the fine balance of reverence and modernisation, and artist Peter Krause (sample illo) combines modern day layouts and storytelling techniques with a hint of the cartoon incarnation.
+He achieves the fine balance of reverence and modernisation, and artist Peter Krause (sample illo right) combines modern day layouts and storytelling techniques with a hint of the cartoon incarnation.
 Their collaboration is very good, and the second tale a subtle exploration of a tragic topic.
 There’s a knowing smugness to the work of Joe Kelly and Duncan Rouleau, but Geoff Johns compensates with a touching JSA tale.
 Jeff Smith rolls back the decades with his interpretation, which is another re-boot, with far younger versions of Billy and Mary, possibly a mistake, but handled well.
-Johns closes the book with a revision so drastic it seems pointless.
-Why not create new characters?
+Johns closes the book with a revision so drastic it seems pointless, but excepting does it no favours, and it’s better than this iconclastic section makes it appear.
 It’s very well drawn by Gary Frank, although with no relevance to tradition.

 While there are mis-steps, this is an enjoyable collection and better than many others in 75 Years series as the 1940s work maintains an appeal.